-A program highlighting the music on the Andean region of South America.
+A program featuring the music on the Andean region of South America.

-Local brewery Free Range Brewing will be offering samplings of its different beers.
-Don't miss the chance of enjoying music and complimentary beer samplings!
+Local brewery Free Range Brewing will be offering beers samples.
+Don't miss the chance of enjoying great music and great beer!

 Fuzion Latina Folklore

-Roger Chavez - zampoña, quenas, roncoco, charango & 2nd voice
+Roger Chavez - zampoña, quenas, roncoco, charango, and second voice

-Jorge De La Rosa - first voice & effects
+Jorge De La Rosa - first voice and effects

-Jorge Tresierra - charango, zampoña & contralto voice
+Jorge Tresierra - charango, zampoña, and contralto voice

 ABOUT THE PERFORMERS